Estimated reading time: 6 minutes

 These are all affiliate links to Amazon, as an Amazon Associate we earn from qualifying purchases at no extra cost to you.

-We’ve also created this handy set of graphics which you can browse through to see the features in each device.
-Click here to open a new window that allows you to view them in full size.
+We’ve also created a handy set of graphics which you can browse through to see the features of each device.
+Click here to open a new window that allows you to view them on Canva.

 The Alexa app works on mobile phone and tablet devices.
 Through the app you can review and update settings, search for new Skills to add to your voice assistant devices, and control your devices.
 You can also speak to Alexa through the app instead of via your smart speaker.
 Or indeed access Alexa features even if you don’t own a smart speaker yourself.
 This means that you can send messages and make calls with people who have an Alexa device without having to have one yourself.